dawsonblack/UIP/src/main/resources/ISSUES.md

 -check the grammar of the descriptions past 27
--make the formatting of the about paragraph better: font, background, max-width -the background is distracting and sometimes makes text unreadable
+-make the formatting of the about paragraph better: font, background, max-width -the background is distracting and sometimes makes text unreadable -on mobile, user should tap once to cause a headshot to move up, then once again to move it back down (or by tapping another headshot)

 NOTES FROM ABDI: